 At one time, it was a given that everyone wants to become a homeowner eventually.
 But now many people are reconsidering whether ownership is all it’s cracked up to be.

 “Choosing whether to rent or buy is one of the most important financial decisions you’ll ever make,” says financial expert and best-selling author Eric Tyson, MBA, author of Personal Finance in Your 20s & 30s For Dummies.
 “Though owning a home and investing in real estate may pay off well over the long term, renting also has its advantages.
 To make the best decision, you need to understand your current personal and financial situation and think carefully about what matters to you now and what you think will matter to you in the future.”

 Tyson says asking yourself some tough questions may help you clarify your feelings about choosing to rent or buy.
 Questions like: Would I rather pay more and live in a vibrant city, or enjoy a quieter life in a less populated area?
 Am I sure I want to stay in my current neighborhood, city, or state?
 Am I planning to start a family—and where do I see myself living when I start one?
 Do I want to buy a starter home now, or rent for a few years and then buy a larger house later on?
 Would I rather own a great home now, and have less money overall for travel and leisure?

 Next, it’s important to carefully weigh the pros and cons of renting and owning before you choose what is right for you.
-Keep reading to learn the pros and cons of renting and buying a home.
+Read this article to learn the pros and cons of renting and buying a home.